rvashishth/handbook/Backend/spring.md

 - To add a filter and apply it to all routes, you can use `spring.cloud.gateway.default-filters`
 - Alternative to application.properties we can also use `RouteLocatorBuilder` to define routes in Java
-- In Link we have created a `GenericFilterFactory` by extending `AbstractGatewayFilterFactory`
+- We can creat a `GenericFilterFactory` by extending `AbstractGatewayFilterFactory`
 - Filter vs Global filters
 - **How to read request body.** </br>
   Request body has constraint that can only be read once per request.